Sorcerer's Apprentice Warning: do not fall asleep while casting.

 • Your target must be within line of sight, or within range of another sense if more fitting for the Gift's flavor.

 Exert your Mind and spend an Action.
-Select a Living target within 25 feet.
-Roll Charisma + Performance at Difficulty 6.
-Your target may resist by rolling Body at Difficulty 8.
+Select a Living or Animate target within 30 feet.
+Roll Brawn + Athletics at Difficulty 6.
+Affected targets may resist by rolling Mind at Difficulty 6.

 • You can target yourself if you qualify as a valid target by the other requirements.